code-not-found/code-not-found.github.io/_pages/terms.md

 * We do not let the compensation we receive influence the content, topics, posts, or opinions expressed on this website.
 * We respect and value our readers too much to write anything other than our own genuine and objective opinions and advice.

-Just like this website, my Disclosure Policy is a work in progress.
+Just like this website, our Disclosure Policy is a work in progress.
 As the revenue streams evolve, so will this page.

 ## License

 All original content (e.g. articles, blog posts and illustrations) available on CodeNotFound.com is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](https://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
-Basically this means you are free to copy and redistribute the material in any medium or format as long as you give appropriate credit and don't use it for commercial purposes without our prior written consent.
+Basically, this means you are free to copy and redistribute the material in any medium or format as long as you give appropriate credit and don't use it for commercial purposes without our prior written consent.

 ## Attribution